 In 2020, social media will be the main content distributor platform (it still is).
 It, therefore, only makes sense to leverage that in your business.

-More and more adults are engaging in social media, meaning they are using their mobile devices.
+More and more adults are engaging in social media on their mobile devices.
 Pair your ads with your social media feeds.

 Below is an example that managed to increase its brand awareness by encouraging visitors to interact with the ad and share it in their social media profiles.

-This move alone not only helps you get the right audience but get you exposure for free as well.
+This move alone helps you get the right audience as well as brand exposure.

-11. Pay Attention to Engagements Instead of CTRs
+11. Pay more attention to engagements instead of CTRs

 For many decades, marketers have used Click-Through-Rate (CTRs) to measure the customers’ purchase intent.